RapidField/solid-instruments/PULL_REQUEST_TEMPLATE.md

 This pull request is in compliance with the readiness requirements listed below.

 - [ ] This pull request addresses one or more existing issues.
-- [ ] Commit messages include references to an issue number.
+- [ ] Commit messages include references to an issue number, when applicable.
 - [ ] Commit messages are simple and informative.

 If feature libraries were added or modified: